paldepind/projectdo/README.md

 only prints information about what it would do without actually doing anything.
 It is a good idea to do a dry run when using `projectdo` in a project for the first time to verify that it does the right thing.

 ```
 Usage: projectdo [options] [action]
 Options:
   -h, --help             Display this help.
   -n, -d, --dry-run      Do not execute any commands with side-effects.
   -q, --quiet            Do not print commands as they are about to be executed.
-  -v, --version          Display the version of the program (which is 0.2.0).
+  -v, --version          Display the version of the program.

 Actions:
-  build, run, test       Build, run, or test the current project
+  build, run, test       Build, run, or test the current project.
+  print-tool             Output the guessed tool for the current project.
 ```

 ## Supported tools and languages